warren-bank/mirror-XMail-mail-server/Readme.txt

 	"maticad"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
 "APOP"

 	This entry is used to syncronize the external account "dlibenzi@maticad.it" with encrypted password "XYZ..." with the local account "dlibenzi@maticad" using  APOP  authentication.
 	It connect with the "maticad.it" POP3 server and download all messages for "dlibenzi@maticad.it" into the local account "dlibenzi@maticad".
 	The remote server must support  APOP  authentication to specify APOP as authtype.
 	Even if using APOP authentication is more secure coz clear usernames and password does not travel on the network, if You're not sure about it, specify  CLR  as authtype.
+	For non local POP3 sync You've to specify a line like this one ( @ as the first domain char ) :

+	"@maticad.com"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+"CLR"

+	This entry is used to syncronize the external account "dlibenzi@maticad.com" with encrypted password "XYZ..." with the account "dlibenzi@maticad.com" using  CLR  authentication.
+	The message will be pushed into the spool having as destination  dlibenzi@maticad.com  , so You've to have some kind of processing for that user or domain in Your XMail configuration ( for example custom domain processing ).

 	SERVER.TAB :